Alan-Zhao-908/Host-Info/README.md

 https://askubuntu.com/questions/1088444/install-postgresql-9-4-on-ubuntu-18-04

-Seed 10 million records into database by running `node FeC/db/insertMillionPostGreSQL.js`
+Seed 10 million artificially generated records into database by running `node FeC/db/insertMillionPostGreSQL.js`

+You can also seed 10 million artificially generated records into mongo database by running `node FeC/db/insertMillionMongoCluster.js`, which seeds the database in parallel using the full number of processors on your machine.